7. Database access

 Sub Main(ByVal arguments() As String)

-' the user enters three pieces of data via the keyboard: married, numberOfChildren, salary
+' the user enters three data points on the keyboard: married nbEnfants salary

-' the program then displays the tax due
+' the program then displays the tax payable

-Const syntax1 As String = "pg DSNimpots tabImpots colLimits colCoeffR colCoeffN"
+Const syntaxe1 As String = "pg DSNimpots tabImpots colLimites colCoeffR colCoeffN"

 If arguments.Length <> 5 Then